 - Non-taxable revenue expressly provided for under agreements and memoranda enforced by regulatory documents.

 Resident companies are taxed on their worldwide income unless a DTT provides otherwise.
-However, in case of foreign subsidiaries of Romanian companies, income is not taxed in Romania until remitted back.
+In case of foreign subsidiaries of Romanian companies, income is not taxed in Romania until remitted back (except from CFCs).
 Otherwise, there is no specific tax deferral regime in place.